GeorgeDavis-TM/ConformityTemplateScanner-AWS-CodeCommit/README.md

 ## How to deploy
 ---

-- Run the CloudFormation template on AWS.
-Retrieve the `S3 Bucket Name` from the `Outputs` tab.
+- Run the CloudFormation template on AWS in the same region as the CodeCommit repository.
+Retrieve the `S3BucketName` from the `Outputs` tab.

-- Configure AWS CodeCommit Repository for AWS SNS
-    - Navigate to your `AWS CodeCommit Repository > Settings > Notifications`
-    - Create a new Notification rule with AWS SNS as Target with `"Updated"` events as triggers for notification
-    - Create a new AWS SNS Target topic and click "Submit"

-- Configure AWS Lambda Function for AWS SNS
-    - On the AWS Lambda function, ensure the Environment variables as set with `CC_API_KEY`, `S3_BUCKET_NAME`, `S3_OBJECT_KEY`
-    - Add a Trigger for the AWS Lambda function and choose the SNS topic we created a few moments ago and ensure "Enable trigger" is `enabled`
-    - Click on "Add" to finalize changes to the Lambda function

 - Commit the `sample_cloudformation_template.json` to the configured AWS CodeCommit repo.